Article

 UGC NET Paper 2 Topic-wise History Syllabus 2026

-UGC NET Syllabus for Paper 2 focuses exclusively on your chosen subject—History.
-The 2026 syllabus provides a clear roadmap of the topics and evaluation standards expected in the National Eligibility Test.
+UGC NET Syllabus for Paper 2 focuses exclusively on your chosen discipline—History.
+The 2026 syllabus provides a clear roadmap of the examination's nature, helping you align your preparation with NTA's requirements.

 Unit 1: Negotiating the Sources